-S. Discuss whether other public transit agencies operate service over the same FG/HIB as the transit agency.
-If yes, determine that the transit agency coordinated with the other transit agency (or agencies) such that the DRMs for the segment of FG/HIB are reported only once to the NTD on the Federal Funding Allocation Form.
+S. Discuss whether other public transit agencies operate service over the same FG/HIB as the Authority.
+If yes, determine that the Authority coordinated with the other transit agency (or agencies) such that the DRMs for the segment of FG/HIB are reported only once to the NTD on the Federal Funding Allocation Form.
 Each transit agency should report the actual VRM, PMT, and operating expense (OE) for the service operated over the same FG/HIB.